Bob Knight, Indiana’s combustible coaching giant, dies at age 83

 A month after leaving Tech, Knight, who often lashed out at reporters, joined ESPN as a guest studio analyst during the 2008 NCAA Tournament.
 The next season, he expanded his role as a color commentator.
 The network parted with Knight in 2015.

-He returned to public view in 2016, campaigning for Republican presidential candidate Donald Trump in 2016 and kept a mostly low profile until returning to the campus where he became a household name.
+He returned to public view in 2016, campaigning for Republican presidential candidate Donald Trump and kept a mostly low profile until returning to the campus where he became a household name and the state where his presence was so big, his death was announced in retail stores Wednesday night.

 “I was standing there, and he was coach Knight,” Wittman said, referring to Knight’s pregame speech in February 2020.
 “It was like he hadn’t left that locker room.
 The words he gave to those players before they went out on the floor, it was fabulous.”